-The Aha! scorecard can be used to prioritize features, requirements, initiatives, ideas and rank competitors.
-It can also be added as a custom field across Aha!
-You set up your list of scorecards first, then choose which scorecard to use per product.
+The Aha! scorecard can be used to prioritize features, requirements, initiatives, and ideas and to rank competitors.
+It can also be added as a custom field across Aha! and as a field identifier in custom equation functions.

 A scorecard is made up of metrics.
 For features and ideas, each metric should reflect some aspect of your strategy to ensure you can use it to objectively measure feature or idea value.
 This document details how you can set up a scorecard.

 The Aha! score equation editor allows users to define an equation to calculate the scores of features and ideas that use the scoring system.
 Scores are calculated using some combination of user-defined metrics.

 Click any of the following links to skip ahead:

 To add, edit, clone or delete scorecards, navigate to Settings ⚙️> Account > Configure scorecards.
 Click on a scorecard name or click the Add scorecard button to open the scorecard configuration screen.

 Add new metrics by clicking the blue Add Metric button.
 Click the Edit button by a metric to adjust it.